WencesVillegasMarset/aws-saa-c02-notes/README.md

 To detect and mitigate DDoS attacks, you can use AWS WAF in addition to AWS Shield.
 AWS WAF is a web application firewall that helps detect and mitigate web application layer DDoS attacks by inspecting traffic inline

+Simples Behaviours:

+* Allow all requests except the ones that you specify
+* Block all requests except the ones that you specify
+* Count the requests that match the properties that you specify

 Links:
 * https://tutorialsdojo.com/aws-waf/?src=udemy

 ## Amazon GuardDuty

 threat detection service

+## AWS Secrets Manager

+Use AWS Secrets Manager to store and encrypt the database credentials, API keys, and other secrets.
+Enable automatic rotation for all of the credentials.

+## AWS DataSync

+Move large amounts of data online between on-premises storage and Amazon S3, Amazon Elastic File System (Amazon EFS), or Amazon FSx for Windows File Server.

+DataSync eliminates or automatically handles many of these tasks, including scripting copy jobs, scheduling, and monitoring transfers, validating data, and optimizing network utilization.
+The DataSync software agent connects to your Network File System (NFS), Server Message Block (SMB) storage, and your self-managed object storage, so you don’t have to modify your applications.

+* use DataSync to migrate active data sets or archives to AWS
+* replicate data to AWS for business continuity
+* deploy the DataSync agent, connect it to your file system, select your AWS storage resources, and start moving data between them

+Pricing: You pay only for the data you move

+## Elastic Load Balancing

+**Network Load Balancer**:
+* functions at the fourth layer of the Open Systems Interconnection (OSI) model, transport layer
+* You CAN assign IPs to these NLB, not like Application ones which work on the 7th layer.
+* If extreme performance and static IP is needed for your application then it is recommend that you use Network Load Balancer

+**Application Load Balancer**:

+* If you need flexible application management and TLS termination then it is recommended to use Application Load Balancer
+* After the load balancer receives a request, it evaluates the listener rules in priority order to determine which rule to apply, and then selects a target from the target group for the rule action

+**Classic Load Balance**

+* If your application is built within the EC2 Classic network then you should use Classic Load Balancer.
+*

+## AWS GLobal Accelerator

+* Global Accelerator is a good fit for non-HTTP use cases
+  * such as gaming (UDP)
+  * IoT (MQTT)
+  * Voice over IP
+  * as well as for HTTP use cases that specifically require static IP addresses or deterministic, fast regional failover

+## AWS CloudFront

+* CloudFront improves performance for both cacheable content (such as images and videos) and dynamic content (such as API acceleration and dynamic site delivery

+## AWS Config

+enables you to assess, audit, and evaluate the configurations of your AWS resources

+* monitors and records your AWS resource configurations
+* automate the evaluation of recorded configurations against desired configurations
+* determine your overall compliance against the configurations specified in your internal guidelines
+* review changes in configurations and relationships between AWS resources

+Different from CloudTrail which cannot enforce rules to comply with your organization's policies.

+## Amazon ECS

+* Batch processing:
+  * Batch jobs are often short-lived and embarrassingly parallel.
+You can package your batch processing application into a Docker image so that you can deploy it anywhere, such as in an Amazon ECS task.
+  * use Amazon ECS Run Task action to run one or more tasks once.
+The Run Task action starts the ECS task on an instance that meets the task’s requirements including CPU, memory, and ports.

+## Amazon API Gateway

+create, publish, maintain, monitor, and secure APIs at any scale

+* Enables you to build RESTful APIs and WebSocket APIs that are optimized for serverless workloads
+* You pay only for the API calls you receive and the amount of data transferred out.